Korabi-dev/30-days-of-lua/readme.md

 Hey there 👋

-Welcome to my github.
+Welcome to my GitHub.
 This repository is for absolute beginners who'd like to start coding with Lua!

 ## What is Lua ❓

-Lua is a simple, fast, and versatile scripting language often used for extending and customizing applications or games.
-It has a clean syntax and is designed to be easy to learn and integrate with other programming languages.
+Lua is a simple, fast, lightweight, and versatile programming language often used for web-related apps and making games.
+A popular example of Lua inside of a game is Roblox as it uses a modified Lua 5.1.
+It was initially started for extending applications.
+It has a clean syntax which is designed to be easy to learn, This syntax is very similar to the syntax in Python.
+Lua can be integrated with other programming languages such as C.

 ## Why learn Lua ❓

-Lua is a simple, powerful, and fast language.
-It's based on the C programming language, but still easy to learn!
+Lua is a very easy-to-learn programming language used in various websites, games, and more.

 ## What should I expect ❓

-This is meant to be a good place to come and get into programming if you're not already a programmer, I'll try my best to not only teach the Lua language but also explain general programming concepts, incorporate real world examples, and also some fun challeneges along the way.
+This is meant to be an excellent starting place to learn Lua and get into programming if you haven't already.
+I will try my hardest to not only teach Lua but also explain it in depth, explain general programming concepts, incorporate real-world examples, and some fun challenges along the way.

 ## Reminder ⚠️

-While I have been using Lua for quite some time and I am quite experienced with it, I'm still not perfect, information might be left out simply because I didn't remember it, or check.
-Now I think it's also important to note that I'll be mostly focusing on "Roblox Lua" here, however this should also apply to vanilla lua.
-This course assumes you have a way to actually run lua scripts (such as a roblox game, or an online source)
+While I am quite experienced in Lua I'm still not the best at it, However, I will be trying my best and somethings will be skipped over and left out because I don't remember it.
+I will be mainly focusing on Luau (https://github.com/Roblox/luau) also known as "Roblox Lua", most of the key concepts still apply to standard Lua.
+This course assumes you have a method to execute Lua Scripts.
+This can be done via Roblox Studio or an online source.

 ## The Lessons 🎓